-Notwithstanding the general rule that students will attend the school in whose attendance area they reside, transfers may be granted at the high school level in rare cases when a best effort has been made by the family and school to ensure that the safety or educational needs of the student cannot be met in the current school.
+Transfers within the District notwithstanding the general rule that students will attend the school in whose attendance area they reside, transfers may be granted at each level on a case-by-case basis.
 Transfer requests at the high school level will ordinarily only be considered for the beginning of the 9th grade.
 Upon approval of a transfer, the student will remain at the newly-approved school unless it is necessary to make adjustments due to discipline infractions or other contingencies.
 Transportation to and from the new school will be the responsibility of the parent or guardian.